Alluxio/alluxio/docs/en/Use-Cases.md

 [BazzarVoice](https://www.slideshare.net/ThaiBui7/hybrid-collaborative-tiered-storage-with-alluxio),
 [Myntra](http://alluxio-com-site-prod.s3.amazonaws.com/resource/media/myntra-case-study-accelerating-analytics-in-the-cloud-for-mobile-e-commerce).

-## ETL Elimination for Satellite Compute Clusters
+## Satellite Compute Clusters Enabler

 For reasons such as performance, security, or resource isolation, organizations maintain satellite computation clusters that are independent from their main data cluster, using dedicated